adobe/ride/README.md

 Because TestNG is built into the framework, the functionality available there is applicable for annotating tests.
 More information is available here: http://testng.org/doc/

 ### Command Line
-The built-in functionality of Maven/failsafe in addition to the aspects built into Ride allows for simple execution of run tests as outlined below (from within the test repo root):
+The built-in functionality of Maven/failsafe, in addition to the aspects built into Ride, allows for simple execution of run tests as outlined below (from within the test repo root):

 ``
 mvn clean verify -Dtarget=<configname> -Psmoke